rijjafarhan/Nest_Socket_Project/README.md

 - **Real-Time Messaging:**
   After sending messages, users can continue chatting in real-time, whether it's in direct messages or group chats.

-### Current Issues
-There are some minor errors in the implementation that may affect certain features.

 ---

 ### Frontend Implementation